asir213/P7-DNS_Linux-AdrianRodriguezSebastian/README.md

 ##**Crear Zona propia**
-**Rexistros a configurar: NS, A, CNAME, TXT, SOA** Este apartado configurarase dentro do arquivo db.iago.int dentro do directorio de zonas.
+**Rexistros a configurar: NS, A, CNAME, TXT, SOA** Este apartado configurarase dentro do arquivo db.asircastelao.int dentro do directorio de zonas.

 $TTL 38400	; 10 hours 40 minutes
-@		IN SOA	ns.iago.int. some.email.address. (
+@		IN SOA	ns.asircastelao.int. some.email.address. (
 				10000002   ; serial
 				10800      ; refresh
 				3600       ; retry
 				604800     ; expire
 				38400      ; minimum
 				)
-@		IN NS	ns.iago.int.
+@		IN NS	ns.asircastelao.int.
 ns		IN A		192.28.5.1
 test	IN A		192.28.5.4
 www		IN A		192.28.5.7
-alias	IN CNAME	Practica7
+alias	IN CNAME	rodriguezzz
 texto	IN TXT		ejercicio